hydrogram/hydrogram/README.md

 ## Features

-- Easy: Makes the Telegram API simple and intuitive, while still allowing advanced usages.
+- **Easy to use:** Hydrogram provides a simple and intuitive interface for developers to leverage the power of Telegram's API in their Python applications, while still allowing advanced usages.
-- Elegant: Low-level details are abstracted and re-presented in a more convenient way.
+- **Elegant:** Low-level details are abstracted and re-presented in a more convenient way, making the Telegram API more accessible.
-- Fast: Boosted up by [TgCrypto](https://github.com/pyrogram/tgcrypto), a high-performance cryptography library written in C.
+- **Fast:** Hydrogram is boosted by [TgCrypto](https://github.com/pyrogram/tgcrypto), a high-performance cryptography library written in C, which makes it faster than other Python Telegram libraries.
-- Type-hinted: Types and methods are all type-hinted, enabling excellent editor support.
+- **Type-hinted:** Types and methods are all type-hinted, enabling excellent editor support and making it easier to write and maintain code.
-- Async: Fully asynchronous (also usable synchronously if wanted, for convenience).
+- **Async:** Hydrogram is fully asynchronous, which means it can handle multiple requests at the same time, making it faster and more efficient (also usable synchronously if wanted, for convenience).
-- Powerful: Full access to Telegram's API to execute any official client action and more.
+- **Powerful:** Hydrogram provides full access to Telegram's API to execute any official client action and more, giving developers the flexibility to build powerful applications.

 ## Resources